buckyos/CodeDAO/README.md

 ## Dec App

 Ensure the cyfs service's gateway is running.
-And in `src/service`
+And in `src`

 ```
-cargo build -p dec-app
+cargo build -p code-dao-service
 ```

 ## www